-The foregoing discussion is not exhaustive, but is intended to summarize the material information and factors considered by the Cnova transaction committee, representing the Cnova board of directors, in their consideration of the Transactions.
-The Cnova transaction committee reached the unanimous decision to enter into the Reorganization Agreement and recommend the approval of the Reorganization to Cnova's shareholders in light of the factors described above and other factors that each member of the Cnova transaction committee believed were appropriate to consider in the interest of Cnova and its stakeholders.
+The foregoing discussion is not exhaustive, but is intended to summarize the material information and factors considered by the Cnova transaction committee and the Cnova board of directors in their consideration of the Transactions.
+The Cnova transaction committee and the Cnova board of directors reached the unanimous decision to enter into the Reorganization Agreement and recommend the approval of the Reorganization to Cnova's shareholders in light of the factors described above and other factors that each member of the Cnova transaction committee and the Cnova board of directors believed were appropriate to consider in the interest of Cnova and its stakeholders.
 In view of the variety of factors and the quality and amount of information considered, the Cnova transaction committee did not find it practicable to and did not quantify or otherwise assign relative weights to the specific factors considered in reaching their determinations.
-In addition, each member of the Cnova transaction committee may have given different weight to different factors.
-The Cnova transaction committee conducted an overall review of the factors described above, including through discussions with Cnova's management and legal and financial advisors, and considered the factors overall to be favorable to, and to support, its determinations.
+In addition, each member of the Cnova transaction committee and each non-conflicted member of the Cnova board of directors may have given different weight to different factors.
+The Cnova transaction committee and the Cnova board of directors conducted an overall review of the factors described above, including through discussions with Cnova's management and legal and financial advisors, and considered the factors overall to be favorable to, and to support, their respective determinations.